 Aaron Kai brings the light of the silver screen to life in fine art paintings that deliver a punch.
 Kai’s work shows a moment frozen in time, delivering his own brand of storytelling that continues long after the credits roll.
-It is not hard to see the effect the cinema has had on Kai when you see the kinetic drama, detailed workmanship and heart-rending emotion that simmer in his paintings.
+It is not hard to see the effect the cinema has had on Kai when you see the kinetic drama, detailed workmanship, and heart-rending emotion that simmer in his paintings.

-Having grown up with a passion for movies, monsters, and art, Kai’s natural course was to draw the stories he so loved, starting when he first picked up a pencil at age three.
+Having grown up with a passion for art and the movies, Kai’s natural course was to draw the stories he so loved, starting when he first picked up a pencil at age three.
 He sold his first piece—a drawing of Godzilla—at age nine.
 At 11, Kai walked into a theater and saw a hand-painted poster of the Bruce Lee movie ENTER THE DRAGON.
 Instantly, Kai found his calling.
 He started freehand-drawing the Lee movie poster and other action film posters onto large sheets of cardboard referenced from small halftone-inked newspaper movie ads the size of a playing card.
 That started him on his journey in a quest to establish himself as an artist.

-Kai’s own style of ‘hyperreelism’ blends stories from the big screen with explosive action, and keeps that action going on canvas—a virtually impossible feat in a medium like painting.
+Kai’s own style of ‘hyperreelism’ blends stories from the big screen with explosive action and keeps that action going on canvas—a virtually impossible feat in a medium like painting.
 Kai’s compositions live and breathe in the details he painstakingly renders.
-This immense talent has not been lost on Kai’s who’s who of celebrity collectors, including: actor/director Clint Eastwood (Dirty Harry, Million Dollar Baby), director Ridley Scott (Blade Runner, Gladiator), actor Harrison Ford (Star Wars, Blade Runner/2049), actor Rutger Hauer (Batman Begins, Blade Runner), actor Sean Young (No Way Out, Blade Runner), actor Michael Rosenbaum (Guardians of the Galaxy Vol. 2, Smallville), production executive Katherine Haber (Blade Runner, The Getaway), Makeup Effects Group, Inc. (The Matrix Trilogy, Mad Max Fury Road), actor/rapper RZA (Kill Bill, Wu-Tang Clan), and numerous others.
+This immense talent has not been lost on Kai’s who’s who of celebrity collectors, including actor/director Clint Eastwood (Dirty Harry, Million Dollar Baby), director Ridley Scott (Blade Runner, Gladiator), actor Harrison Ford (Star Wars, Blade Runner/2049), actor Rutger Hauer (Batman Begins, Blade Runner), actor Sean Young (No Way Out, Blade Runner), actor Michael Rosenbaum (Guardians of the Galaxy Vol. 2, Smallville), production executive Katherine Haber (Blade Runner, The Getaway), Makeup Effects Group, Inc. (The Matrix Trilogy, Mad Max Fury Road), actor/rapper RZA (Kill Bill, Wu-Tang Clan), and numerous others.

 Having an eye for detail and an extensive knowledge of strategic camera shots and storytelling composition, Kai pushes past simply putting ‘characters on a page’ and creates deeply impactful fine art, capturing timeless expressions that make us feel and remember the films that so moved us.
-He works with acrylic or oil on illustration board or canvas, but also showcases his masterful pieces on leather jackets he calls: Kai Artwear.
+He works with acrylic or oil on illustration board or canvas but also showcases his masterful pieces on leather jackets he calls: Kai Artwear.